T-Wolves snap 3-game slide with 109-104 win over Cavaliers

 Cavaliers: With three points early in the game, Drummond became the fifth active player with 9,000 points and 8,000 rebounds in his career, joining LeBron James, Dwight Howard, Tyson Chandler and LaMarcus Aldridge.
 Drummond began the day as the only player this season with at least 300 points and 250 rebounds. … Darius Garland had 17 points and five assists.

 Timberwolves: Reid missed his second straight game with a right wrist sprain.
-Coach Ryan Saunders said Reid worked out before the game and was a game-time decision.
+Saunders said Reid worked out before the game and was a game-time decision.
 Towns’ absence stretched to eight games since testing positive for COVID-19. … Juancho Hernangomez also missed his eighth straight game while in the league’s health and safety protocols.
 Jarrett Culver has missed the past three games with a left ankle sprain. … Guard Jaylen Nowell tied his career-high with 12 points off the bench.

 HOBBLED BUT EFFECTIVE